boardzilla/boardzilla-docs/docs/game/flow.md

 #### [`playerActions`](../api/modules#playeractions)

-The sole flow command for prompting player actions.
+The sole Flow command for prompting player actions.
 This command accept a list of allowed [actions](actions) that were defined in `defineActions` and prompts the current player (or a particular player or players if specified).

 Note that like all other selections in Boardzilla, this list of actions has [tree-shaking and skipping](actions#tree-shaking-and-skipping) behaviour.
-If one of the included actions is determined to have possible valid moves, it will not be included in player prompts.
-If only one of the supplied actions is determined to be playable, it will be prompted.
-If such an action requires no further prompts it will be auto-played.
+If one of the included actions is determined to have no possible valid moves, it will not be included in player prompts.
+If only one of the supplied actions is determined to be playable, it will be prompted with any required selections.
+If such an action requires no further selections it will be auto-played.
 Just like action selections this behaviour can be configured for each `playerActions` with a `skipIf` parameter.

 For this reason, it is common to include a wide variety of possible actions in the list of `playerActions` but let each action definition take responsibility for determining whether it is actually playable at the time based on its selections and/or `condition` parameter.

-:::danger flow commands are created once
+:::danger Flow commands are created once

-Unlike [`Actions`](actions) that are created for each player **at the time** of being played, flow commands are created **at the beginning** of the game.
+Unlike [`Actions`](actions) that are created for each player **at the time** of being played, Flow commands are created **at the beginning** of the game.
 Be careful with passing expressions directly to Flow commands that rely on game state.